What Is Business Process Management (BPM)?

 - Find BPM software that aligns with your needs

 1. Keep Your BPM Pain Points Top of Mind

 It’s pretty hard to find the right BPM software solution for your organization if you don’t know what you need it to do.
 What processes do you need to take better control of or understand more deeply?
 Do you need automation capabilities?
 What about analytics?
 There are a number of considerations and each of them should be part of your holistic BPM strategy.
 Time taken to nail down a BPM strategy should come before selecting a BPM software solution.
 If you do your due diligence, it’ll be easier to find BPM software tailored to your specific strategy and needs.

 2. Find BPM Software That Aligns With Your Needs

 You know what you need.
 What’s left is to find a solution that fits your BPM objectives.
 That’s easier said than done.
 Perhaps you’ll find an existing solution that already has the built-in functionality you need.
 Or maybe you’ll find it’s better to build on a platform where you can craft a solution that fits more closely with your unique business needs.

-If, on the other hand, you do want a more customized solution, there are a number of ways to achieve this on the Salesforce Platform.
+If, on the other hand, you do want a more customized solution, there are a number of ways to achieve this on the Customer 360 Platform.
 Process Builder enables you to automate business processes quickly.
 If you’re concerned about workflow automation, Flow Builder is helpful.
 And if bottlenecks are giving you headaches, cleaning up approvals might help.
-In short, there’s almost no limit to what you can build on the Salesforce Platform.
-If you want a powerful BPM solution that builds on and integrates with detailed customer insights, the Salesforce Platform is a great place to start.
+In short, there’s almost no limit to what you can build on the Customer 360 Platform.
+If you want a powerful BPM solution that builds on and integrates with detailed customer insights, the Customer 360 Platform is a great place to start.